 Unique to this reflection component, the student will be required to employ Conceptual knowledge as well as Metacognitive and/or Procedural knowledge.
-Specifically, generating possible solutions will require Conceptual knowledge, but planning the solution and checking the expected outcomes could leverage Metacognitive and/or Procedural knowledge.
+Specifically, generating ideas for possible solutions will require Conceptual knowledge, but planning the solution and checking the expected outcomes could leverage Metacognitive and/or Procedural knowledge.
 Anderson et al. describe Procedural knowledge as the "knowledge of how" to do something, often taking "the form of a series or sequence of steps to be followed", and also includes knowing when and where to use the process (2001 p.
 52).
 Procedural knowledge is discipline specific unlike Metacognitive knowledge, which cuts across disciplines (Anderson et al., 2001).
 We have included the option for students to explore planning and checking future practices using either Procedural or Metacognitive knowledge.
 For example, a student may be reflecting on future plans to improve their home garden and choose to focus on specific procedures such as testing soil and adding nutrients or different types of sediment that will meet the requirements of a specific plant.
 The student could then check for inconsistencies between their plans and the discipline knowledge to identify and work to overcome potential challenges, therefore enabling the student to effectively implement the plan.
 This first example would require the use of Procedural knowledge.
 Alternatively, the student could choose to focus on improving their garden through their preferred method of watching online videos.
 Possible challenges may include issues with videos as their sole source of information if unique issues arise, such as pests that need to be identified.
 This second example would employ the use of Metacognitive knowledge.

-Connecting this description to reflection, the student will be able to present one or more possible solutions or next steps, provide evidence of planning with attention to detail, and present possible benefits and/or challenges including how challenges could be overcome.
+Connecting this description to reflection, the student will be able to generate ideas for solutions or future practices, develop a plan for solving the problem and/or to continue the learning process, and check for possible benefits and/or challenges including how challenges could be overcome.
 Again, with respect to planning and checking, students have the flexibility to employ their knowledge of discipline-specific procedures or their personal metacognitive strategies.

-Table 2.1 RLF with Connection to Bloom's Taxonomy: Recount
+Table 2.1 RLF with Connec ction to Bloor n's Taxonomy v: Recount II 5 TuXonom y.
+Iteeouni

 Reflection Component Criteria 1 Criteria 2 Temporal Progression Recall relevant information from memory.
 Organize information, including temporal progression of events.
 Connection to Bloom's Remember, Recalling (1.2).
 Factual knowledge.
 Analyze, Organizing (4.2).
 Factual knowledge.
-Important Aspects of the Experience Distinguish the important parts of the experience.
+Important Aspects of the Experience Differentiate and distinguish important parts of the experience.
 Summarize the main points and key themes.
 Connection to Bloom's Analyze, Differentiating (4.1).
 Conceptual knowledge.
 Understand, Summarizing (2.4).
 Conceptual knowledge.
-Connection to Academic Theory Detect correspondences between concepts from theory and from experience.
-Abstract relevant features from theory and practice and note the relationships between them with proper referencing of information.
-Connection to Bloom's Understand, Comparing (2.6).
+Connection to Academic Theory Compare concepts from theory and from experience.
+Infer by abstracting concepts or principles evident in both theory and practice Connection to Bloom's Understand, Comparing (2.6).
 Conceptual knowledge.
 Understand, Inferring (2.5).
 Conceptual knowledge.

-Table 2.2 RLF with Connection to Bloom's Taxonomy: Discussion
+Table 2.2 RLF with Connection to Bloom' s Taxonomy v: Discussion o i whomom